 You can withdraw from TIPPS online through eProperty or by providing the TIPPS Cancellation Form to the Property Taxation & Administration Branch up to three business days prior to the next scheduled payment.

 You can change the bank account used for your TIPPS payment online through eProperty or by providing the TIPPS Banking Information Change Form, to the City of Regina.
 Include a "void" cheque or banking information of the new account.

 Moving to a new home

 TIPPS participation is not transferable if you sell your home.
 Make sure you cancel your previous property and enroll your new property on TIPPS.

 The City of Regina obtains its mailing address for new owners from the address that is registered on the title with Information services Corporation (ISC).

-You can update your mailing address information the eProperty or do it through the Notification of Change Form and mail it to the City of Regina, PO Box 1790, Regina, SK, S4P 3C8.
+You can update your mailing address information through eProperty or by completing the Notification of Change Form and mailing it to the City of Regina, PO Box 1790, Regina, SK, S4P 3C8.
 Each owner of the property must fill out and sign the form and list all the properties for which you require the mailing address updated.